×

 All about Diabase and Taconite Properties

 Know all about Diabase and Taconite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Diabase belongs to Igneous Rocks while Taconite belongs to Sedimentary Rocks.Texture of Diabase is Aphanitic, Granular whereas that of Taconite is Banded, Trellis.
 Diabase appears Vesicular and Taconite appears Layered, Banded, Veined and Shiny.
-The luster of Diabase is not available while that of Taconite is earthy.
+The luster of Diabase is while that of Taconite is earthy.
 Diabase is available in dark grey to black colors whereas Taconite is available in red, reddish brown colors.
 The commercial uses of Diabase are an oil and gas reservoir, cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Taconite are as a touchstone, cemetery markers, creating artwork.